AgrAmin/MNIST_Pytorch_example/README.md

 8- Evaluate the classifier performane for each class 8.2 show the graph validation loss (not in this example) and test loss (calculated but not showed) 9-Saving the model (not in this example)

+# With the help of Audacity for Pytorch and Pytorch documentation